-Raquel: You mean the short fat guy with the bald head and glasses and a case of adult acne that you could play connect the dots with on his face?
+Raquel: You mean the short fat guy with the bald head and glasses and that mole on his face so next to him Quisimodo looks hot?
 That’s what she’s crying about?
 If you ask me, you’re well rid of him.

 Susan: Well I’m not asking you.
 I’m asking me and I want him to come back.
 I love him.

 Raquel: Why?
-The last time I saw him was at your Christmas party last year, Lily, remember?
-He’s so short I kept putting my drink on his head.
+The last time I saw him was last Christmas at your party, Lily.
+He’s so short I kept putting my drink on his bald head.
 I thought it was a coaster.

 Lily: You’re not helping.

 Raquel: Ok.
 Look, Susan, if you’re upset than as your friend I am upset too.